-PART I: DEVELOPMENT OF RESIDENTIAL AND COMMUNITY DEVELOPMENTS
+PART I: GOVERNMENT-INITIATED RESIDENTIAL AND COMMUNITY DEVELOPMENTS

-Part I of this GP, DEVELOPMENT OF RESIDENTIAL AND COMMUNITY DEVELOPMENTS, authorizes the placement of dredged and/or fill material into waters of the U.S. for non-commercial residential and community construction projects in rural Alaska.
-Excluded areas are within the city and municipal boundary limits of Anchorage, Palmer, Wasilla, Fairbanks, Juneau/Douglas, Homer, Seward, Kenai, Soldotna and the coastal boundary of the Aleutians West Coastal Resource Service Area.
+Part I of this GP, GOVERNMENT-INITIATED RESIDENTIAL AND COMMUNITY DEVELOPMENTS, authorizes the placement of dredged and/or fill material into wetlands for non-commercial residential and community construction projects in rural Alaska.
+Excluded are those areas within the city and municipal boundary limits of Anchorage, Palmer, Wasilla, Fairbanks, Juneau/Douglas, Homer, Seward, Kenai, Soldotna and the coastal boundary of the Aleutians West Coastal Resource Service Area.
 The Aleutians West Coastal Resource Service area extends from Unalga Pass in the east to Attu Island in the west, encompassing all land and water areas to the three mile offshore territorial limit.
 This includes the communities of Unalaska, Atka, and Nikolski, but does not include Adak Island.
-Only a Federal (e.g., Department of Housing and Urban Development, Bureau of Indian Affairs), state, or city agency; Native Village/tribal organization; or local housing authority may apply for authorization under this GP
+Only a federal (e.g., Department of Housing and Urban Development, Bureau of Indian Affairs), state, or city agency; Native Village/tribal organization; or local housing authority may apply for authorization under this GP.

-Residential/community construction is defined as housing and community buildings, such as schools, day care centers, utility buildings, health clinics, multi-use centers and the driveways, utilities, yards, and access roads associated with these projects.
+Residential/community development is defined as housing and community buildings, such as schools, day care centers, utility buildings, health clinics, multi-use centers and the driveways, utilities, yards, and access roads associated with these projects.